Ambrosius of Georgia: Catholicos Patriarch of All Georgia

 The Soviet invasion of Georgia from February to March 1921 brought a short-lived independent Democratic Republic of Georgia to an end.
 Soon the Catholicos Patriarch Leonid died of cholera, and, on October 14, 1921, Ambrosius was elected as his successor.

 Under the newly established Bolshevik regime, the Church was deprived of juridical status, and churches and monasteries began to be closed.
 The clergy was persecuted and the property of the churches and monasteries confiscated.

+On February 7, 1922, Ambrosius addressed a memorandum to the Genoa Conference, in which he described the conditions under which Georgia was living since the Red Army invasion, protested in the name of the people of Georgia, deprived of their rights, against the Soviet occupation and demanded the intervention of civilized humanity to oppose the atrocities of the Bolshevik regime.
+In February 1923, Ambrosius and all members of the Patriarchal Council were arrested and put into prison by the Bolsheviks.